Friday, October 22, 2021

 Emotional Rescue in 1980 was a strong follow-up, hitting #1 in the U.S., the U.K., Canada, France, the Netherlands and Sweden and selling over two million copies.
 The title song, another Disco effort written by Jagger on the electric piano, advanced to #1 in Canada, #3 in the U.S., #5 in the Netherlands and #9 in the U.K.

 Former Santana alumnus Michael Shrieve played percussion on this Disco song. "'Dance, Pt.
-1' was one strong riff where Mick immediately took the bait, literally got up and dance to it," Wood said about the first Rolling Stones song for which he received writing credit.
+1' was one strong riff where Mick immediately took the bait, literally got up and danced to it," Wood said about the first Rolling Stones song for which he received writing credit.
 "It's a catchy riff," he added.
 "That was an example of a song that originated without words, just a groove with various changes, but never a chorus.

 The recording sessions for Emotional Rescue went so well that several of the recordings made it onto the group's next album.
 From their first album to hit #1 in the U.K. since Goat's Head Soup in 1973, "Let Me Go".